 TurtleSkin SnakeArmor Snake Gaiters

-TurtleSkin SnakeArmor Snake Gaiters are constructed from a super-tight patented weave of high-strength ballistic fibers and polyester.
+OUT OF STOCK 'TIL MAY 2022 TurtleSkin SnakeArmor Snake Gaiters are constructed from a super-tight patented weave of high-strength ballistic fibers and polyester.
 Many brands of snake gaiters are heavy, stiff, and bulky, but at 6 ounces each, these gaiters are lighter in weight than most others on the market, yet are tested to repel even large rattlesnakes.
 And the gaiters fold compactly to approx. 8 x 8 x 2 inches for backpacking or to save storage space.
 Warwick Mills, the manufacturer of TurtleSkin Products is trusted not only in North America, but worn all around the globe— from America to Africa, Australia and Asia!

 - Lightest snake gaiter on the market - a pair of Regular weighs only a mere 11 ounces!